 Proper tattoo numbing creams and tattoo numbing sprays will contain a topical anesthetic.
 And the most common topical anesthetic used in tattoo numbing products is lidocaine.

-A real tattoo numbing product will tell you clearly on the label which anesthetic it contains and in what percentage.
-And if you’re getting one of the more painful spots tattooed you’ll be glad to have a real numbing product.
+A real tattoo numbing product will tell you clearly on the website and on the label which anesthetic it contains and in what percentage.
+And if you’re getting one of the more painful spots tattooed, you’ll be glad to have a real numbing product.

 I’ve personally used dozens of different tattoo numbing creams over the years and have found most of them to be effective.
 And I recently tested a numbing cream with Lidocaine 5%, Prilocaine 5% and Epinephrine 1% when I got the blackout sleeve on my right arm.

-In theory you could use something as simple as Vaseline, Bepanthen or pawpaw ointment as a tattoo aftercare cream.
+In theory, you could use something as simple as Vaseline, Bepanthen or pawpaw ointment as a tattoo aftercare cream.
+However, specialized tattoo creams are my go to items, because I’ve had better results with them.

 I use tattoo specific aftercare creams because they’re designed to stop the tattoo from drying out and have antiseptic qualities to prevent infections.
 The good ones are also formulated to have no nasty chemicals that could negatively affect the quality of a new tattoo.

-For my last major work, my black sleeve, I used ‘Hustle Butter’.
-And I would strongly recommend ‘Hustle Butter’.
+For my last major work, my black sleeve, I used ‘Mad Rabbit’.
+And I definitely recommend the Mad Rabbit range of aftercare products.

-Hustle Butter is vegan and is petroleum and paraben free.
-Hustle Butter contains a mint oil (along with other ingredients) that gives it a great scent!
+The aftercare salve went on well and prevented itching.
+And I had no spots that needed touching up.
+It’s vegan, but also petroleum and paraben free.
+Yet, it contains a mint oil (along with other ingredients) that give it a great scent!

 Once home, you need to remove the bandage and properly clean the new tattoo of all excess blood, ointment, ink and plasma.
 You need to clean off all that goo using soap.